SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@stephenworsley`_ fixed a bug which caused derived coordinates to be realised
    after calling :meth:`iris.cube.Cube.aggregated_by`. (:issue:`3637`, :pull:`4947`)

-#. `@bjlittle`_ fixed an issue which prevented uncompressed PP fields with trailing
+#. `@bjlittle`_ fixed an issue which prevented uncompressed PP fields with additional
-   padding words in the field data to be loaded and saved. (:pull:`5058`)
+   trailing padded words in the field data to be loaded and saved. (:pull:`5058`)

 💣 Incompatible Changes